Strawberry Cheesecake Ice Cream, with its creamy tangy cheesecake base and fruity strawberry swirl, has become my new favourite spring dessert.

 2) this was definitely going to need a distinct strawberry swirl, rather than a fully mixed ice cream situation.
 (The first batch, in which I completely mixed the strawberries with the cheesecake base, just tasted like a so-so strawberry ice cream.)

-The next two batches were perfection.
+The next two batches of strawberry cheesecake ice cream were perfection.
 The ice cream base tasted exactly like a delicious baked cheesecake, but in ice cream form, with lovely flavour and mouthfeel.
 The strawberry swirl set it off, tasting like the topping of my New York cheesecake just got mixed into every bite.
 It is super strawberry-y and very cheesecake-y, and tastes like a perfect way to showcase some beautiful local strawberries.

 STRAWBERRY CHEESECAKE ICE CREAM